Ayon-Biswas/Java-Calculator/README.md

 # Java-Calculator
-A simple calculator using Java Swing framework.This calculator does simple operations no expection handling involved.
+A simple calculator using Java Swing framework.This calculator does simple operations.There is addition,substrasction,division,multiplication and a clear screen button.No expection handling involved.